 We will use the information you give us:

 - to provide you with information about us (including other products and services we offer) and to send you newsletters where you give us consent;

-Where you have provided us with consent, we may use your data to send you emails (or other communications, such as text/SMS messages) with details of our or third party products or services which may be of interest to you, including information about special offers or promotions.
+Where you have provided us with consent, we may use your data to send you emails (or other communications, such as text/SMS messages) with details of our or third party products or services that may be of interest to you, including information about special offers or promotions.
 If you would prefer not to receive any such emails or other communications, please tell us by emailing us at firstname.lastname@example.org.

 We will use any information collected about you automatically when you visit the Website:

-• to make suggestions and recommendations to you and other users of the Website about products or services that may interest you or them where you have provided consent.
+- to make suggestions and recommendations to you and other users of the Website about products or services that may interest you or them where you have provided consent.

 We may combine information we receive from other sources with information you give to us and information we collect about you.
 We may use this information and the combined information for the purposes set out above (depending on the types of information we receive).

 We retain data from closed accounts in order to comply with legal obligations, enforce our terms and conditions, prevent fraud, collect any fees owed, resolve disputes, troubleshoot problems, assist with any investigations and take other actions as permitted by law.